mdwiltfong/inventory-app-mw-PED/inventory-app-1/README.md

 # Create an inventory item

 - You can create an inventory item by clicking on the `Create inventory item` button.
+Since the database has a one-to-one relationship between items and warehouses, a user will have to create a "new" item, but with the same SKU, if they were goign to create inventory in other warehouses.
+You can see this by first creating an item whose name is "Shirt", with a price of 12.45, whatever quantity you want, an SKU of 123456, and a warehouse location from the drop down.